Our Top Baby Nail Clippers

 If you’re terrified of clipping your baby’s fingernails, know that you’re not alone.
 This is one of our least favorite parenting tasks, to the point that I’d almost rather deal with a diaper blowout than a manicure.
 Almost.

 That said, it is important to keep your baby’s nails trimmed.
 Watching them scratch their own face is also not fun.
+Babies have terrible fine motor skills at the beginning, meaning there’s a good chance they will flair their hands to their faces and scratch themselves at some point.

 Every baby nail trimmer has pros and cons – pick out what you think will be the best probably solution, and don’t be afraid to switch if your first purchase doesn’t really work for your family.
 Whichever pair you choose, take your time, try to enjoy it, and give your baby a big snuggle once the job is over.
 They don’t stay this tiny forever.